cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 TODO intro

-1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and place it into a subdirectory called `cs1302-javadoc`:
+1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places it into a subdirectory called `cs1302-javadoc`:

    ```